 - Members partner with youth groups to lead land stewardship-focused service learning projects.

 Our Partnership with AmeriCorps

 TerraCorps is a grant funded program contingent upon renewal of federal funding from the Corporation for National and Community Service (CNCS).
-CNCS grants to AmeriCorps programs in Massachusetts are administered by the Massachusetts Service Alliance.
+CNCS grants to AmeriCorps programs are administered at the state level by the organizations below: